soulshake/fonos/README.md

         wpa-psk "yourWiFipassword"
 ```

+#### Unmount and eject

+`sudo umount /media/pi`

+Physically eject the SD card from your computer and insert it into your Pi.

 ## Connecting to the Pi

 Plug your Pi into a micro USB power source and give it a few minutes to boot.

 SSH in as the `pi` user by running `ssh pi@fonos.local`.
 The default password is `raspberry`.

+### SSH key authentication

+_If you don't mind typing a password every time you SSH to the Pi, you can skip this step._

 From the Pi, run `mkdir ~/.ssh`, add your public SSH key to `~/.ssh/authorized_keys` (you'll need to create this file).
 If you don't know how to do this, see the first few steps at the [GitHub tutorial on SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/).